 Most dedicated spaces are very basic, but because of the increase in interest, airports are testing other options to get a sense of customer need.
 Recently, Yoga on the Fly—the first guided, private airport yoga and meditation experience—launched in Denver.
 While the offering was popular with travelers, a temporary lease means that the space will close at the end of March.
 Cofounders Elizabeth Feinstone and Avery Westlund already have future locations in the works.

 There’s never been a better time to enhance your air travel experience with a little yoga between flights.
 We’ve put together the ultimate guide to airport yoga, which lets you know how to navigate communal expectations, how to share the space, and what’s available where.

-The vast majority of airport yoga spaces are communal rooms, so consider your fellow passengers and follow a few simple steps to help keep everyone feeling peaceful, just as you would at a yoga studio at home:
+How to use an airport yoga room The vast majority of airport yoga spaces are communal rooms, so consider your fellow passengers and follow a few simple steps to help keep everyone feeling peaceful, just as you would at a yoga studio at home:

 • Remove your shoes upon entering the room

 • Don’t bring food and drinks into the space